Contact the Faculty

 - Dr Neeti Assistant Professor

-The Department of Biotechnology at the TERI University was established to facilitate capacity building in the field of biotechnology and to address prevailing lacunae in education policies that are critical for its balanced promotion.
+The Department of Biotechnology at the TERI SAS was established to facilitate capacity building in the field of biotechnology and to address prevailing lacunae in education policies that are critical for its balanced promotion.
 The department focuses on inculcating scientific temper, analytical reasoning, original creative thinking and logical thought process critical for research.
 It promotes sensitization to issues concerning ethics, regulations and management vital to biotechnology.
 Through an academically rigorous and interdisciplinary environment, the department seeks to meet national requirements in basic science as well as agricultural and environmental applications.
 The department offers MSc, and PhD programmes in biotechnology.

 The MSc. programme in Plant Biotechnology seeks to provide education and training, empower students with technical skill-set, create capacities and build career opportunities in three key domains of biotechnology namely: